JieSun1990/JERFOUCRU/README.md

 <br/>Optional: Rcpp, rasterVis, latticeExtra

 ## PART 1.
 TRAINING RANDOM FOREST
+Because the downloaded data as well as some other intensive data are difficult to upload to Github, I just created empty Data folders.
+We can copy our data into that folder to run the code.

 ### Work Flow (Still missing how to convert FOI shapefile to raster map)
 0. Download TIF file from the internet